cabinetoffice/gender-pay-gap/LoadTests/README.md

 ## Zero to Hero

-This module can't be opened in Visual Studio so you'll need another IDE such as IntelliJ.
+This module can't be opened in Visual Studio so you'll need another IDE such as IntelliJ IDEA.

 1. Download and install [IntelliJ IDEA](https://www.jetbrains.com/idea/download) (Community edition is fine)
 1. Install **Java** 64bits JDK 8 (not compatible with JDK 12+)